salpida-foundation/sal-meter-competition/README.md

 **[PI Quick Decision Pack — Go / No-Go Brief](docs/PI_Quick_Decision_Pack.md)**

-This document can be forwarded directly to students or collaborators for preliminary internal discussion, without requiring PI-led briefing.
+This document may be forwarded directly to students or collaborators as-is for preliminary internal discussion.

 ### Canonical Authorship